-On the SR-1 magneto fitted to 500 c.c. models, the contact breaker is exposed by removing the moulded end cover secured with 3 captive screws,
+On the SR-1 magneto fitted to all Touring models, the contact breaker is exposed by removing the moulded end cover secured with 3 captive screws.

 To remove the contact breaker lever, slacken the nut securing the end of the contact breaker spring which is slotted to permit easy withdrawal of the moving contact lever.
+If dirty, oily or burnt, contact points must be cleaned with a fine carborundum stone or very fine emery cloth and afterwards wiped with a cloth moistened with petrol.